thongonary/cuda-frequentist/README.md

-## GPU-Accelerated Toy Monte-Carlo Generator for Frequentist Hypothesis Testing
+## GPU-Accelerated Toy Monte-Carlo Generator for Frequentist Simple Hypothesis Testing

 This projects aims to parallelize the Monte Carlo simulation of the test statistics used in frequentist hypothesis testing for binned histograms using CUDA.